martinsbruveris/score-analysis/README.md

  * `# fmt: skip` for disabling formatting on a single line.
  * `# fmt: off` / `# fmt: on` for disabling formatting on a block of code.
  * `# noqa: F401` to disable flake8 warning of unused import

-## Future plans

-The following features are planned

-- [ ] Aliases for metrics